-Skride releases a Schumann CD with the Danish National Symphony and John Storgårds this June (Orfeo).
-Previous recordings include amongst others the Stravinsky and Frank Martin violin concertos with the BBC National Orchestra of Wales and Thierry Fische, a Brahms CD box with Stockholm Philharmonic and Sakari Oramo, a Tchaikovsky CD with the City of Birmingham Symphony Orchestra and Nelsons and a duo disc with her sister (Schubert, Beethoven, Ravel).
+Skride releases her fourth disc for Orfeo, featuring the Szymanowski concerti with Oslo Philharmonic/Petrenko, as well as the Szymanowski Mythes with Lauma Skirde.
+Previous recordings include a Schumann disc with Danish National Symphony/Storgards, the Stravinsky and Frank Martin violin concertos with the BBC National Orchestra of Wales /Fischer, a Brahms CD box with Stockholm Philharmonic/ Oramo, a Tchaikovsky CD with the City of Birmingham Symphony Orchestra/ Nelsons and a duo disc with her sister (Schubert, Beethoven, Ravel).

 Skride was born into a musical Latvian family in Riga where she began her studies, transferring in 1995 to the Conservatory of Music and Theatre in Rostock.
-In 2001 she won the 1st prize of the Queen Elisabeth Competition.
-From November 2010 onwards Skride plays the Stradivarius ‘’Ex Baron Feilitzsch’’ violin (1734), which is generously on loan to her from Gidon Kremer.
+In 2001 she won the 1st Prize of the Queen Elisabeth Competition.
+From November 2010 onwards Skride has played the Stradivarius ‘Ex Baron Feilitzsch’ violin (1734), which is generously on loan to her from Gidon Kremer.